-Important Note: I encountered a game-breaking bug around 12 hours into the game that prevented me from being able to progress.
+Important Note: I encountered a game-breaking bug around 12 hours into the game that prevented me from being able to progress with the main story.
+Although I had completed the mission, the game was unable to detect this had happened and would not allow me to continue with the games story until the objective, that was no longer on the map, was completed.
 Bethesda is aware of the issue but as of today (6 months after release) it has not been patched.
 The only way to progress was to start the game again from the beginning.
 I will mention the story mode but know that I was unable to complete it due to this bug.

 The original Rage game was created by the team behind Doom.
 It was quite popular with the critics but failed to really make a big impact on the gaming community that had become obsessed with multiplayer shooters at the time.
 The franchise has returned, this time with lots of pink!

 No, that wasn’t a euphemism, the game does feature the color pink quite a lot.
 Who knows how they are managing to fabricate this color in a gritty post-apocalyptic world, but it does help this game distance itself from the original.